-The very first thing you’ll want to do is assess the scope of your remodel.
-What projects are you going to tackle?
-Is this a kitchen renovation or a complete house flip?
+The first thing you’ll want to do is assess the scope of your remodel.
 Estimate the size of the renovation and then do a walkthrough of each space.
-As you walk, write down everything that needs to be done in each room from drywall repairs and painting to updating electrical wiring, fixtures, and lighting.
+Write down everything that needs to be done in each room, such as drywall repairs or updating electrical wiring.

 Start with your dream list — everything you could possibly consider remodeling.
-It’s much easier to start with that larger list and downsize than to plan for a smaller renovation and add more later.
+It’s much easier to start with a more extensive list and downsize than to plan for a smaller renovation and add more later.
 Even with a perfectly crafted dream renovation list, you’re bound to find new things to add as time goes on.

-After you know all of the areas you want to address in your home renovation, you can start to construct a rough timeline for each project.
-Now is a good time to think about which tasks must be done before others.
-For example, if you’re doing a complete renovation, you’ll learn that A/C duct work gets done first, then plumbing, and last electrical, based on the size of the materials being fit behind the walls.
+Next, you can start to construct a rough home renovation timeline for each project.
+Now is an excellent time to think about which tasks must be done before others.
+For example, if you’re doing a complete renovation, A/C duct work gets done first, then plumbing, and lastly, electrical.

 Now that you know what you want to do, it’s time to figure out how much of the work you’ll be doing yourself versus hiring out.